 - Protect your rights in court, if necessary

 Our team can take on your legal burdens while you focus on your everyday life.
-We work on a contingency-fee-basis, meaning that you owe us nothing until the conclusion of your case.
+We work on a contingency fee basis, meaning that you owe us no attorney’s fees until the conclusion of your case and if we recover compensation for you.
 To get started with a free case review, call the Law Offices of Anidjar & Levine today at 1-800-747-3733.